 Mathew Crawford Architects were privileged to be commissioned for this fantastic project.
 It involved the sensitive restoration and conversion of the Grade II Listed former Cooperative Stores in Lewes.

-In 1980 the building was acquired by Wallis and Wallis Auctioneers.
-In the same year, the building was listed (Grade II) by Historic England).
-The building operated as an auction house until 2024.
+In 1980, the property was acquired by Wallis and Wallis Auctioneers and, in the same year, was designated a Grade II listed building by Historic England in recognition of its architectural and historical significance.
+It continued to operate as an auction house until 2024.

 A similar approach was taken externally.
 The front of the building, including all of the windows, were retained.
 The stunted concave roof was reinstated.
 To the sides and rear, where there was less historical importance, we took the opportunity to increase the thermal performance of the building and replace the windows with new heritage steel framed windows.